 Being likeable; good or bad, types and reasoning

 When I am out running in the woods around Gothenburg I often choose to run without any disturbances like music or accepting incoming phone calls, even if I always have my iPhone with me.
 The reason for this is that it is so insanely interesting to listen to my own mind, wondering around along different thought tracks.
+One word that appeared in my mind during a run was “being likeable”.
 While I am running physically, my mind is taking me elsewhere psychologically.
 Sometimes to the extent that I wonder how I physically got to the point where I find myself waking up from daydreaming while running.

 likable |ˈlīkəbəl|(also likeable ) adjective (esp. of a person) pleasant, friendly, and easy to like.